 Here is a quick summary of how the underlying TSP funds fared in August.
 Please note that we have included the stock returns for the past twelve months which are still all showing a decent return.

 Those with accounts in the lifecycle funds will be delighted to see a positive return for the past twelve months as well.
 The highest return is the L 2040 fund with a gain of 14.67%.
-Here are the returns for the lifecycle funds.

 There is little doubt we are still in for volatility in the stock market.
 With recent economic data showing no job growth, there is a growing possibility of a double-dip recession.
 Along with concerns about the economy, investors will soon start to see more political events as the presidential campaign starts and the congressional super committee debates how to rein in the federal deficit.